-During 2020-21 internal audit services were available to the Commission under agreement with the Government Internal Audit Agency.
-Although it was not deemed necessary to conduct any standalone audits of the Commission in-year, the Northern Ireland Office's public bodies were included where relevant in the scope of a follow-up audit on Business Continuity during the reporting period.
-Recommendations from audits carried out were made available to sponsored bodies, including the Commission, as necessary.
+During 2021-22 internal audit services were available to the Commission under agreement with the Government Internal Audit Agency.
+Although it was not deemed necessary to conduct any standalone audits of the Commission in-year, the Northern Ireland Office's public bodies were included where in the scope of an audit on sponsorship arrangements during the reporting period.
+A summary of the outcome of that audit was made available to sponsored bodies, including the Commission.